MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-custom-ike-policy.md

 ## Prerequisites

-To create a remote network with a custom IKE policy, you must have:
+To create a remote network with a custom Internet Key Exchange (IKE) policy, you must have:

 - A **Global Secure Access Administrator** role in Microsoft Entra ID.
 - Received the connectivity information from Global Secure Access onboarding.